jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

 After finishing this Tutorial section, you will be able to:

 * Make gene predictions of assembled genomes.
-* Evaluate the presence of specific genes conferring adaptative features.
+* Evaluate the presence of specific genes conferring adaptive features.
 * Evaluate assembly completeness through the search of orthologues presence or absence.
-* Use specific Software to visualize and edit genome annotations.
+* Use specific software to visualize and edit genome annotations.

 Whole-genome annotation